 The efficient operation of our business depends on our information technology systems.
 We rely on our information technology systems to initiate, track and complete client orders and effectively manage our sales, marketing, accounting, financial, legal and compliance functions, engineering and product development tasks, research and development data, communications, supply chain, order entry and fulfillment and other business processes.
 In addition, we provide remote hosting services that involve operating both our software and the software of third-party vendors to provide both internal and external visibility through our clients' supply chain.
 The ability to access the systems and the data that we host and support on demand is critical to our clients.
-Despite testing, external and internal risks, such as cyber attacks, malware, insecure coding, "Acts of God," data leakage and human error and/or malfeasance (including misappropriation by departing employees) pose a direct threat to the stability or effectiveness of our information technology systems and operations.
+Despite testing, external and internal risks, such as cyber-attacks, malware, insecure coding, damage to equipment, natural disasters, terrorism, fire, loss of power, vandalism, theft, "Acts of God," data leakage and human error and/or malfeasance (including misappropriation by departing personnel) pose a direct threat to the stability or effectiveness of our information technology systems and operations.
 We have mitigated our exposure to these risks through the establishment and maintenance of technology security programs and disaster recovery plans, but these mitigating activities may not be sufficient.
 The failure of our information technology systems to perform as we anticipate has in the past, and could in the future, adversely affect our business through transaction errors, billing and invoicing errors, internal recordkeeping and reporting errors, processing inefficiencies and loss of sales, receivables collection and clients, in each case, which could result in harm to our reputation and have an ongoing adverse impact on our business, results of operations and financial condition, including after the underlying failures have been remedied and could cause the market price of our Subordinate Voting Shares to decline.

 We may also be subject to cybersecurity attacks and other intentional hacking.
 Any failure to identify and address such defects or errors or prevent a cyber-attack could result in service interruptions, operational difficulties, loss of revenues or market share, liability to our clients or others, the diversion of corporate resources, injury to our reputation and increased service and maintenance costs.
 Privacy and information security risks have generally increased in recent years because of the proliferation of new technologies, such as ransomware, and the increased sophistication and activities of perpetrators of cyber-attacks.
-In the future, we may expend additional resources to continue to enhance our information security measures and/or to investigate andremediate any information security vulnerabilities.
+We are, and may in the future, expend additional resources to continue to enhance our information security measures and/or to investigate and remediate any information security vulnerabilities.
 Despite these steps, there can be no assurance that we will not suffer a data security incident, that unauthorized parties will not gain access to sensitive data stored on our systems, or that any such incident will be discovered in a timely manner.
 Further, the techniques used by criminals to obtain unauthorized access to sensitive data, such as phishing and other forms of human engineering, are increasing in sophistication and are often novel or change frequently; accordingly, we may be unable to anticipate these techniques or implement adequate preventative measures.
-Addressing such issues could prove to be impossible or very costly and responding to resulting claims or liability could similarly involve substantial cost.
 Addressing such issues could prove to be impossible or very costly and responding to resulting claims or liability could similarly involve substantial cost.